phronmophobic/clong/README.md

 - Structs will not have any fields reported if _any_ of the struct's fields has an undetermined size.
 If fields for a struct are missing, you may need to include more headers or make sure the system's standard paths are included (try `clang -### empty-file.h` to see what system paths might be missing).
 - Clong doesn't offer any special support for automatic memory management of ffi data.
 - You can include additional headers using the `-include` argument when parsing
 - Parsing headers can be slow and you probably don't want to ship headers and libclang with your wrapper library.
 Generate the wrapper ahead of time and save the result as a edn resource that can be loaded.
-In the future support for AOT may be added to better support this.
+In the future, support for AOT may be added to better support this.
+- JNA has issues with writing to StructureByReference fields.
+In some cases, it's useful to override structure fields to be raw pointers.

 ## Future Work